awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 To perform cryptographic operations with CMKs, use the AWS SDKs, AWS Command Line Interface \(AWS CLI\), or the AWS Tools for PowerShell\.
 You cannot perform cryptographic operations in the AWS KMS console\.
 For examples of calling the cryptographic operations in several programming languages, see [Programming the AWS KMS API](programming-top.md)\.

-The AWS KMS cryptographic operations are as follows\.
+The AWS KMS cryptographic operations are listed in this table\.
+It also shows the key type and key usage of the CMK that is used in the operation\.

 | Operation | Key type | Key usage |